The New Oil

 • Recently audited

-• Available on all all operating systems (browser extension only for Linux, Mac, and Windows)
+• Available on all all operating systems (browser extension only for Linux and Mac)

 • Comes with free calendar, cloud storage, email, and VPN as part of a Proton account